sinai-dev/Outward-SideLoader/README.md

 [![Version](https://img.shields.io/badge/BepInEx-5.2-green.svg)](https://github.com/BepInEx/BepInEx)

 SideLoader is an API and a tool for Mod Development in the game Outward.
-It is deigned to simplify the process of creating new content and modifying existing content.
+It is designed to simplify the process of creating new content and modifying existing content.
 SideLoader is capable of loading AssetBundles, Textures, Audio, and XML files, as well as offering a powerful C# API.

 Requires [BepInEx](https://github.com/BepInEx/BepInEx).